MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Working with business leaders and other content stakeholders to review your existing content for relevance and accuracy.

-*You’ll know you’re done when -* A curated set of content has been migrated to SharePoint.
+*You'll know you're done when -* A curated set of content has been migrated to SharePoint.

 #### Customize SharePoint to meet your business needs